farkasseb/farkasseb.github.io/_posts/2022-02-05-how-to-add-epub-to-supermemo.md

 > Parallels Desktop for Mac is amazing, somehow it integrates the Mac apps into Windows's interface. **I could set Visual Studio Code (Mac) as a [default app for `.HTM` file extension](https://support.microsoft.com/en-us/windows/change-default-programs-in-windows-10-e5d82cad-17d1-c53b-3505-f10a32e1894d) on Windows!**

+## Adjust priority

+After fixing up everything one last step remains.
+Adjusting the book's [priority](https://help.supermemo.org/wiki/Glossary:Priority).
+It's done by pressing `Alt + P` then specifying either a percentage or a position.
+Please note that position `1` equals to `0%` that is `0%` means this topic is top priority.

 ## Split & Spread

-The final step is to **split** the book up and schedule it for later review.
+The only case where I had to do splitting, either way, was when the imported book was so massively big that it caused performance issues with SuperMemo and the UI became unresponsive for a long time every time the book was being opened.

 I've mostly followed [Pleasurable Learning SuperMemo's great step-by-step video](https://www.youtube.com/watch?v=whRhtXMlaaM) to do this.

 One of the most useful tricks I've learned is to NOT to use SuperMemo's default splitting as it messes up the topics a little.
 Instead specify a custom tag, that's usually `<h1>, <h2>, <h3>, <h4>` with `epub`s converted to `html`.

 Splitting up this way is a little cumbersome, but doable in a relatively short time.
 After the split, we can **spread** the material according to our schedule.
-I'm still figuring out how to do this last step effectively.

 ## References